-The Borrin Foundation has awarded $230,000 for a collaborative project led by Hon Luamanuvao Dame Winne Laban, Assistant Vice-Chancellor (Pasifika) at the University to explore the themes of equality, belonging, and authority in law.
+The Borrin Foundation has awarded $230,000 for a collaborative project led by Hon Luamanuvao Dame Winnie Laban, Assistant Vice-Chancellor (Pasifika) at the University to explore the themes of equality, belonging, and authority in law.
 The project will bring together academics, students, graduates, legal practitioners, and policy makers from across the country to identify the barriers to Pasifika entering and succeeding in law schools and recommend interventions for change.

 “Pacific people are consistently underrepresented in Law programmes in New Zealand, at undergraduate, honours and postgraduate levels.
-We are also underrepresented in the legal profession, making up less than three percent of all lawyers in New Zealand, while we make up eight percent of the general population,” says Dame Winne Laban.
+We are also underrepresented in the legal profession, making up less than three percent of all lawyers in New Zealand, while we make up eight percent of the general population,” says Dame Winnie Laban.

 She says these statistics reflect and exacerbate the discrimination and disadvantages experienced by Pacific people in Aotearoa New Zealand, noting that Pacific people are over-represented at every stage of the criminal justice system.

 One of the aims of the project is to create a collaborative research hub to provide a platform for multi-disciplinary “talanoa” (conversations) amongst leaders in different fields.
 A series of virtual and in-person “fono” (meetings) will be held throughout the country to listen to the experiences of current and former law students, as well as law graduates—those who became lawyers, and those who chose other careers.